cherryred5959/blog/content/blog/conditional-rendering-in-react/index.md

 </If>
 ```

-This is equivalent to inline `if` with logical `&&` operator, which is quicker but produces less readable code.
+This is equivalent to inline `if` with logical `&&` operator, which is quicker to write but produces less readable code.

 The same is valid for `Else`: